jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 ![skip-list](images/skip-list.png)

 This structure enables us to quickly search for specific values when the data set is large enough.
-In the example below (64 nodes), it requires traversing 62 nodes in a base linked list to find the given value and 11 nodes in the skip-list case:
+In the example below (64 nodes), it requires traversing 62 nodes in a base linked list (O(n)) to find the given value and 11 nodes in the skip-list (we add skipped levels till distance between nodes is n/2 -1 where n is the total number of nodes - makes searching faster - O(log n)) case:
 ![skip-list-performance](images/skip-list-performance.png)

 Sorted sets are more performant than relational databases as the data is kept sorted at all times at the price of O(logN) add and find operation.